Pur3-MAlice/Pom-To-Do-Ro/README.md

   - Remove the root_route code and replace it with the TemplateView pointing to the index.html file
   - At the bottom of the file, add the 404 handler to allow React to handle 404 errors
   - Add api/ to the beginning of all the API URLs
-  - excluding the path for the home page and admin panel
+  - Excluding the path for the home page and admin panel

-- In axiosDefault.js:
+- In axiosDefault.js (FRONTEND):
-  - Now that we have changed the base path for the API route, we need to prepend all API requests in our react application with /api.
-  - Open the axiosDefaults.js file, comment back in the axios.defaults.baseURL and set it to "/api"
+  - Open the axiosDefaults.js file, comment in the axios.defaults.baseURL and set it to "/api"

+#### Step 3: Collecting Static files
+- Collect the admin and DRF staticfiles to the empty staticfiles directory, with this terminal command: `python3 manage.py collectstatic`
+- Next, compile the React application and move its files to the staticfiles folder. `cd frontend`
+- `npm run build && mv build ../staticfiles/.`

+#### Step 4: Adding a runtime.txt file
+- In the root directory, create a new file named runtime.txt
+- Inside the runtime.txt, add the following line: `python-3.9.16`

 ## Credits